usnistgov/SpectrumBrowser/README.md

 My development platform is  Linux (Centos 6.5) thus far but should work on Windows 7 (volunteers needed).
 Streaming support will only work on a system that supports websockets for wsgi.
 This currently only works on Linux Ngnix so the httpd server is likely to be replaced with Ngnix.
 If you do not need live sensor streaming, then you should be fine installing on Windows.
+Also with Windows, you cannot run gunicorn and hence your server will consist of a single flask worker process, resulting in bad performance for multi-user access.

 <h3> Build it </h3>

 The GWT_HOME environment variable should point to where you have gwt installed.
+The SPECTRUM_BROWSER_HOME variable should point to where you have git cloned the installation.

-    cd SpectrumBrowser
+    cd $SPECTRUM_BROWSER_HOME
     ant

 The default ant target will compile the client side code and generate javascript.
-Currently it is only set up to optimize code for firefox (restriction will be removed in production).
+Under development, it is only set up to optimize code for firefox.
+To remove this restriction use:

+   ant demo

+but it will take longer to compile.

 <h3> Run it </h3>